Literary genre: Aristotle

 The concept of genre began in the works of Aristotle, who applied biological concepts to the classification of literary genres, or, as he called them, "species" (eidē).
 These classifications are mainly discussed in his treatises Rhetoric and Poetics.

 Genres are categories into which kinds of literary material are organized.
 The genres Aristotle discusses include the epic, the tragedy, the comedy, dithyrambic poetry, and phallic songs.
 Genres are often divided into complex sub-categories.
 For example, the novel is a large genre of narrative fiction; within the category of the novel, the detective novel is a sub-genre, while the "hard-boiled" detective novel is a sub-genre of the detective novel.

 In the Rhetoric, Aristotle proposed three literary genres of rhetorical oratory: deliberative, forensic, and epideictic.
 These are divided based on the purpose of the orator: to argue for future policy or action (deliberative), discuss past action (forensic), or offer praise or blame during a ceremony (epideictic).

 In the Poetics, Aristotle similarly divided poetry into three main genres: the epic, tragedy, and comedy.
 In the case of poetry, these distinctions are based not on rhetorical purpose, but on a combination of structure, content and narrative form.
 For each type, he proposed a definition as well as the rules for its construction.

 Further development of genre

 After the time of Aristotle, literary criticism continued to develop.
 The first-century Greek treatise "On the Sublime", for example, discussed the works of more than 50 literary writers and the methods they used to influence their audiences' emotions and feelings.

+In his extensive literary work, the Roman author Cicero did not simply adopt Aristotle’s concepts of literary genres, nor did he follow Plato’s earlier approaches; instead, he developed a new, rhetorically informed understanding of genres based on the expressive power of language.